polehalieutique/demerstem/README.md

 install.packages('devtools')
 library(devtools)
 ```
-You also need to install Jags for bayesian simulation
+You also need to install Jags for bayesian simulation :
-Available here :
 https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/Windows/

 Then, you can install the package